 Casio is synonymous with affordable, high-quality watches, so it’s hard to pick just one Casio for this list.
 That said, it’s hard to look past the 5600 Series Casio G-Shock.

 G-Shock is Casio’s high-performance line and G-Shocks are some of the toughest watches on the planet.
 Water, shock and dust-resistant, they’re the final word in durability and affordability.
-The 5600 Series is as close as you can get to wearing one of the original square G-Shocks from the 80s and despite its low price remains an incredibly stylish and capable timepiece.
+The 5600 Series is as close as you can get to wearing one of the original square G-Shocks from the 80s and despite its low price remains an incredibly stylish, capable timepiece.

 While its feature list is somewhat basic by modern G-Shock standards, it’s got more features than most quartz watches on the market: a powerful backlight, chronograph and alarm functions… It’s also incredibly tough, shock-resistant and water-resistant to 200m.